top of page

 Everything You Want to Know About

-Myofascial Release and Functional Training
+Myofascial Release and Myofascial Movement Training

 What is Myofascial Release?

 The John F. Barnes Approach of Myofascial Release is unique to other forms of MFR due to the attention placed on the time that a therapist applies pressure into the fascial system.
 Sustained pressure into the restriction for a minimum of 2-5 minutes is required for the fascial system to start to release at the collagenous barrier.
-Other forms of therapy work with the elastic component without considering the collagenous barrier and only produce temporary results.
+Other forms of therapy work with the elastic component do not consider the collagenous barrier, and only produce temporary results.
 This is a whole body approach that does not use traditional protocols for the treatment of individual symptoms.
 Because MFR is not a passive therapy, its effectiveness depends partly on participation by the person in treatment.
 Each person is assessed and treated with the understanding that the root cause of a symptom will not always be the same in everyone.

 What Is Fascia?

-We are not merely a biomechanical machine but a living organism dynamic and fluid.
-The fascia, although connective tissue and insulator, it is a three dimensional web that holds and conducts liquid, energy and information- a liquid crystal.
+We are not merely a biomechanical machine but a living organism: dynamic and fluid.
+The fascia, although connective tissue and insulator, it is a three-dimensional web that holds and conducts liquid, energy and information - a liquid crystal.

-Because the fascial system is the primary communication system it processes information faster than the Central Nervous System.
+Because the fascial system is the primary communication system, it processes information faster than the Central Nervous System.
 If it becomes disorganized, it cannot function as a coordinated balanced whole.

-These traumas or unresolved emotional holding patterns dehydrate the fluid component of the fascial system and lead to restrictions that exert enormous pressure and inhibit the vital communication of the body resulting
+fascia.
+This puts abnormal pressure on nerves, muscles, bones, and organs down to the cellular level.
+The functions of the body - support, nutrition, protection, elimination, metabolism, and lymphatic flow do not process correctly.
+These traumas or unresolved emotional holding patterns dehydrate the fluid component of the fascial system, leading to restrictions that exert enormous pressure and inhibit the vital communication of the body resulting in symptoms.

-Examples: a limp develops after you break a leg, abdominal or digestive issues as a result of fear or being locked in survival mode, develop rounded shoulders after a car accident or physical abuse-protection.
+Examples: a limp develops after you break a leg, abdominal or digestive issues arise as a result of fear or being locked in survival mode, rounded shoulders develop after a car accident or physical abuse-protection.
 These all lead to imbalance in the fascia.
 This loss of control causes automatic compensations which our brain feeds off of and tries to rebalance the system.
 Our body's sole purpose is survival.
 We develop this “amnesia” which creates fascial contraction and we cannot relax.

 What is Myofascial Stretching?